superluminar-io/fullstack-serverless-workshop/docs/static-hosting.md

 ---

-%TODO: Update following implementation + link:
-You can find the complete implementation of this lab [here](https://github.com/superluminar-io/fullstack-serverless-workshop/tree/main/packages/lab2).
+You can find the complete implementation of this lab [here](https://github.com/superluminar-io/fullstack-serverless-workshop/tree/main/packages/lab1).